50054-cdpa/notes/fp_scala.md

 val l = (1 to 5).toList
 l.map( i => if (i%2 ==0) { List(i) } else { Nil })
 ```

 would yield

 ```scala
 List(List(), List(2), List(), List(4), List())
 ```

 We would like to get rid of the nested lists and flatten the outer list.

-One possibility is to
+One possibility is to:

 ```scala
 l.flatMap( i => if (i%2 ==0) { List(i) } else { Nil })